Stop Gaslighting Women of Colour and the Organisations that Support Us

 My primary function is to educate and to offer a critical insight and analysis.
 This insight comes from my lived experience and I won’t allow you to negate those experiences.
 If this piece makes you feel uncomfortable, you have some room to grow and some room to confront your own beliefs and expectations of me.
 I can’t be expected to make you feel better.
 Not when your movement constantly hurts us.
 It erases our narratives and replaces it with the same old story.
 We are tired.
 We need to speak up and more importantly, you need to listen.

-Challenging whiteness and power structures is difficult.
+Challenging whiteness and power structures is not easy.
 Especially the ones we conform to without even knowing.
 We all operate in this space, we will all need to actively challenge the way we think, the way we talk about people, the way we give prominence to some narratives above others.

 When activists of colour discuss issues like this publicly; something interesting happens.
-Whiteness centers itself again, and we get messages from organisations and individuals that we are ‘targeting them’ or ‘calling them out’.
-Look, if you feel like our messaging about organisations not being inclusive applies to you, if you are only focusing on white, female narratives of endometriosis – then understand this, we are calling you out.
+Whiteness centres itself again, and we get messages from organisations and individuals that we are ‘targeting them’ or ‘calling them out’.
+Look, if you feel like our messaging about organisations not being inclusive applies to you, if you’re only focusing on white, cisgender, heteronormative, narratives of endometriosis – then understand this, we are calling you out.
 We are calling out anyone who perpetuates inequality.
 We are highlighting systematic oppression.
 It is not a personal attack.
 If the statement applies to you in all honesty, that is your problem to bear, and your duty to rectify it.
 Your defensiveness isn’t our problem.
 Most people who feel statements don’t apply to them, do not get so affected by it.

 What we need are people who are willing to be uncomfortable, willing to grow and recognise their biases.
 No one is perfect.
 Cysters itself rebranded last year to include the transgender and non-binary communities when we were told that we were un-inclusive.
 We spoke to members of that community, we made fiscal changes to our name and what we stand for – as we understand that making more space for others, doesn’t diminish our space, or make it any less ours.